Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 Public key (SS58): 5F3sa2TJAWMqDhXG6jhV4N8ko9SxwGy8TpaNS1repo5EYjQX
 ```

-Subkey and AXIACoin-JS based wallets use the BIP39 dictionary for mnemonic generation, but use the
+Subkey and AXIA-JS based wallets use the BIP39 dictionary for mnemonic generation, but use the
 entropy byte array to generate the private key, while full BIP39 wallets (like Ledger) use 2048
 rounds of PBKDF2 on the mnemonic.
 As such, the same mnemonic may generate different private keys on different wallets, due to the difference in the cryptographic algorithms used.
 See [Substrate BIP39](https://github.com/axia-tech/substrate-bip39) for more information.

 ### Derivation Paths

 If you would like to create and manage several accounts on the network using the same seed, you can use derivation paths.
 We can think of the derived accounts as child accounts of the root account created using the original mnemonic seed phrase.
-Many AXIACoin key generation tools support hard and soft derivation.
-For instance, if you intend to create an account to be used on the AXIACoin chain, you can derive a **hard key** child account using **//** after the mnemonic phrase.
+Many AXIA key generation tools support hard and soft derivation.
+For instance, if you intend to create an account to be used on the AXIA chain, you can derive a **hard key** child account using **//** after the mnemonic phrase.

 ```js
 "caution juice atom organ advance problem want pledge someone senior holiday very//0";